 Using Proper Lighting for Better Jewelry-Making

-Make your jewelry-making and beading time easier on your eyes with a few selective changes:
+Make jewelry-making and beading easier on your eyes with selective changes in your craft room lighting:

-Invest in proper lighting such as Daylight™ and Naturalight™ lamps.
+Invest in proper craft lighting such as Daylight™ and Naturalight™ lamps.

 Don't lose time and energy due to pain or discomfort, and don't cheat the materials of their proper colors.

 Choose neutral white lighting using light sources with high CRI listings.

 The higher CRI listing, the more accurately it will display color.